epinio/docs/docs/references/authentication_oidc.md

 epinio login --oidc --prompt https://epinio.172.21.0.4.omg.howdoi.website
 ```

-By default only the local connector is setup, with a two users (`admin@epinio.io` and `epinio@epinio.io`).
+By default, only the local connector is setup with two users (`admin@epinio.io` and `epinio@epinio.io`).
-To add more connectors you can edit the Dex config file, deployed with the `dex-config` secret in the `epinio` namespace.
+To add more connectors, you can edit the Dex config file deployed with the `dex-config` secret in the `epinio` namespace.

-After a successful login a new Epinio user will be created, with the username matching the email used to login, and returned by the provider.
+After a successful login, a new Epinio user will be created with the username matching the email used to login and returned by the provider.

-If you want to login with the same email through the Epinio UI you should set a password to your user, patching the user secret.
+If you want to login with the same email through the Epinio UI, you should set a password for your user by patching the user secret.

 Find the secret name:
 ```